timoxley/columnify/Readme.md

 module-two | another description larger than the max                      | 0.2.0
 ```

-### Do not show headers
+### Control Header Display

-Control whether column header are displayed by using the `showHeaders` option.
+Control whether column headers are displayed by using the `showHeaders` option.

 ```javascript
 var columns = columnify(data, {